vfab/blackbelt-aks-hackfest/labs/day1-labs/02-dockerize-apps.md

     * Access the jumpbox
     * In the `~/blackbelt-aks-hackfest/app/web` directory, add a file called "Dockerfile"
-        * If you are in an SSH session, use `vi` as the editor
+        * If you are in an SSH session, use `nano` as the editor
         * In RDP or in Azure Cloud Shell, you can use `code .` (use Visual Studio Code)

     * Add the following lines and save: